Original Publication Date: October 27, 2016

 The black soil of this fertile plain was formed during the Cretaceous period, about 145 to 66 million years ago.
 At that time, this part of Alabama was covered by a shallow sea where the carbonate skeletons of marine plankton accumulated into massive chalk deposits.
 That chalk eventually became a soil suitable for growing crops, this ancient shoreline creating the arc that came to be known as the Black Belt.

 Three hours south of my home in The Shoals, the Black Belt has been home to some of the deepest poverty in my home state (and our nation).
-At the same time, it has also nurtured some of the most flourishing and prolific creativity (from natives and visitors alike) that defines the very best of the new south (Gee’s Bend, Rural Studio, HERO, photographer William Christenberry, Walker Evans, James Agee, Lonnie Holley, Emmer Seawell, Charlie Lucas, and writer Mary Ward Brown just to name a few).
-In fact, Mary Ward Brown is what originally brought Scott Peacock to Marion, Alabama—but I digress.
+At the same time, it has also nurtured some of the most flourishing and prolific creativity (from natives and visitors alike) that defines the very best of the new south: Gee’s Bend, Rural Studio, HERO, photographer William Christenberry, Walker Evans, James Agee, Lonnie Holley, Emmer Sewell, Charlie Lucas, and writer Mary Ward Brown—just to name a few.

-The weekend Maggie and I spent in the Black Belt was adventure-filled, and as I sit down to write about the experience, I’m not really sure where to start.
-I call Scott to reminisce and question him about some of the most fascinating moments.
-I’ve tried to create a transcript of our conversation; those of you who know Scott (or have eaten his food) will know that his agile mind finds connections between the most disparate topics and tastes, weaving together a banquet of food and story that feels (and tastes) like poetry.
+Not knowing where to begin writing about our adventure-filled weekend in the Black Belt, I called Scott a few weeks later to reminisce, and question him, about some of the more memorable moments.
+I attempted to create a transcript of our conversation; those of you who know Scott (or have eaten his food) will know that his agile mind finds connections between the most disparate topics and tastes, weaving together a banquet of food and story that feels (and tastes) like poetry.

 My oral history work led me here originally.
 I first came here to interview the writer Mary Ward Brown, the PEN Hemingway awarded writer.
 I was working on a book and film project interviewing the oldest living Alabamians I could find.
 I was really interested in people who were born and raised in Alabama.
 I wanted to record their recollections of food and the food culture of their childhood.
 As you know, we are running out of time.
 The oldest person I interviewed was 107.
 This is part of an evolving project.